lcoghill/phyloboost/README.md

 Phyloboost
 ==========

-Phyloboost is a python pipeline that allows the reconstruction, augmentation and visualizaton of the similarity-based cluster sets constructed from the Phylota pipeline.
-These clusters contain datasets encompassing all of eukaryota from Genbank with more than 60,000 genera.
+Phyloboost is a python pipeline that allows the reconstruction, augmentation and visualizaton of the similarity-cluster-based tree sets constructed from the Phylota pipeline.
+These trees are unrooted trees built from datasets encompassing all of eukaryota from Genbank with more than 60,000 genera.
+Phyloboost allows you to augment those trees by adding new sequences to the clusters, rebuilding the alignments and trees, and then attempting to root those trees via graph-based methods from the NCBI taxonomy.

 * <b>Pipeline</b> - Actual software pipeline to generate, augment and visualize the clusters.
 * <b>Tools</b> - Scripts helpful in setting up / configuring some pieces of the pipeline and databases.